 But, that’s the reason why, if you start mastering only one stock and get to know it intimately, this stock strategy can help you get rich.

-Final Words – Single Stock Strategy
+Final Words – One Stock Trading Strategy

-The exciting price action and opportunities that come from trading the first hour after the opening bell offers everyone the chance to day trade the stock market without being glued to the screen all day long.
+The exciting price action and opportunities that come from trading the first hour after the opening bell offer everyone the chance to day trade the stock market without being glued to the screen all day long.

 - Mastering one single stock is better than being a jack of all trades.